brianshih1/mini-async-runtime/mdbook/src/executor/async-await.md

 # Async/Await

 `Async/Await` is syntactic sugar for building state machines.
-It allows developers to write code that looks like synchronous code.
+Any code wrapped around the `async ` block becomes a `future`.
+This allows the programmer to begin a task without waiting for it to complete.
+Only when the `future` is awaited does the task block the execution.

-The compiler then compiles any code block wrapped in the `async` keyword into a pollable state machine.
+During compilation, the compiler turns code wrapped in the `async` keyword into a pollable state machine.

 As a simple example, let's look at the following async function `f`: